Are You Getting with the Program or Watching It?

 (2 Timothy 2:4)

-Posted on November 07, 2009, in Uncategorized and tagged Church, distracted christians, get with the program, On this rock I will build my church, program of the church, programmic function of the church, role of the church, task of the church, the gates of hell will not prevail, watching the program.
+Posted on November 07, 2009, in Pastoral Reflections and tagged Church, distracted christians, get with the program, On this rock I will build my church, program of the church, programmic function of the church, role of the church, task of the church, the gates of hell will not prevail, watching the program.
 Bookmark the permalink.
 Leave a comment.